-In relapsed or refractory AML allogeneic transplantation (HCT) is considered to be the only chance to achieve long-term disease-free survival.
-However, only about 40% of younger patients with relapsed AML receive allogeneic HCT.
-A number of factors contribute to this low rate.
-Among them, a moderate activity of currently available salvage regimens and accumulating toxicity of chemotherapy may prevent from transplantation.
-Clofarabine is considered to have a favorable risk-benefit ratio in this indication.
-Therefore, our goal was to study the safety and efficacy of a clofarabine salvage therapy prior to allogeneic HCT (NCT 1295307).
-Here, we report data from patients of stage I of a two-stage phase II study.
+In relapsed or refractory acute myeloid leukemia (AML) long-term disease-free survival may only be achieved with allogeneic stem cell transplantation (HSCT).
+However, only about 40% of patients (pts) with relapsed AML receive HSCT.
+A number of factors contribute to this low rate, among them, a moderate activity of currently available salvage regimens and accumulating toxicity of chemotherapy.
+Clofarabine is considered to have a favorable risk-benefit ratio in this indication and has been successfully used in conditioning regimens.
+Our goal was to study the safety and efficacy of a clofarabine salvage therapy as a bridge to HSCT.
+Here, we report the results of the BRIDGE trial (NCT 01295307), a phase II, multicenter, intent-to-transplant study.

-Middeke:Genzyme: Honoraria.
+Middeke:Genzyme: Speakers Bureau.
+Schetelig:Genzyme: Research Funding.
 Off Label Use: Clofarabine, not approved for AML.
-Bornhäuser:Genzyme: Honoraria.
-Schetelig:Genzyme/Sanofi: Honoraria, Research Funding.

 Asterisk with author names denotes non-ASH members.